daveycrockett/peeps/README.md

 Do you find yourself working at a job where you're drowning in alphabet soup?
 Too much network taxing your limited memory resources?
 Do you go to meetings where it's acceptable to have a laptop open, and everyone only half paying attention is the norm?

-If you answered yes to all these questions, you're in luck!  peeps is a lightweight set of commands for the terminal that allow you to discretely lookup your past notes on the most recent name-drop, while appearing to just be taking notes or firing off an email.
+If you answered yes to all these questions, you're in luck!  peeps is a lightweight set of commands for the terminal that allow you to discreetly lookup your past notes on the most recent name-drop, while appearing to just be taking notes or firing off an email.

 ### Requirements